intel-analytics/ipex-llm/python/llm/example/GPU/HF-Transformers-AutoModels/Save-Load/README.md

-# Save/Load Low-Bit Models with BigDL-LLM Optimizations
+# Save/Load Low-Bit Models with IPEX-LLM Optimizations

-In this directory, you will find example on how you could save/load models with BigDL-LLM INT4 optimizations on Llama2 models on [Intel GPUs](../../../README.md).
+In this directory, you will find example on how you could save/load models with IPEX-LLM INT4 optimizations on Llama2 models on [Intel GPUs](../../../README.md).
 For illustration purposes, we utilize the [meta-llama/Llama-2-7b-chat-hf](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf) and [meta-llama/Llama-2-13b-chat-hf](https://huggingface.co/meta-llama/Llama-2-13b-chat-hf) as reference Llama2 models.

 ## 0. Requirements
-To run this example with BigDL-LLM, we have some recommended requirements for your machine, please refer to [here](../../README.md#system-support) for more information.
+To run this example with IPEX-LLM, we have some recommended requirements for your machine, please refer to [here](../../README.md#system-support) for more information.

 ## Example: Save/Load Model in Low-Bit Optimization
 In the example [generate.py](./generate.py), we show a basic use case of saving/loading model in low-bit optimizations to predict the next N tokens using `generate()` API.
 Also, saving and loading operations are platform-independent, so you could run it on different platforms.